rogorido/sistercities/sistercities.md

 the ggplot2 package which is the method we will learn here.
 But there are also the very powerful package [sp](https://cran.r-project.org/web/packages/sp/index.html).
 New packages are also being developed, such as [cartography](https://github.com/Groupe-ElementR/cartography) and [tmap](https://cran.r-project.org/web/packages/tmap/vignettes/tmap-nutshell.html) to create thematic.
 Honestly speaking, this richness implies also some complications, since every package has its own syntax and its own specifities.
-In the present lesson we will stick with ggplot2, but I encourage you to make experiments with other packages, such as the very promising new package `cartography`.
+In the present lesson we will stick with ggplot2, but I encourage you to make experiments with other packages, such as the very promising new packages `cartography` or `tmap`.

 Spatial information can be stored in a huge variety of formats ([shapefiles](https://en.wikipedia.org/wiki/Shapefile), [raster data](https://en.wikipedia.org/wiki/Raster_graphics), etc.).
-In order to deal with spatial data in R, the packages [`rgeos`](https://cran.r-project.org/web/packages/rgeos/index.html) and [`rgdal`](https://cran.r-project.org/web/packages/rgdal/index.html) are very convenient, since they enable us to read a wide range of spatial formats.
+In order to deal with spatial data in R, the packages [`rgeos`](https://cran.r-project.org/web/packages/rgeos/index.html) and [`rgdal`](https://cran.r-project.org/web/packages/rgdal/index.html) are very convenient, since they enable us to read a wide range of these formats.
 We install and load them so:
 ```{r}
 install.packages(c("rgeos", "rgdal"))
 ```